DeoluA/Coding-Challenges/README.md

 # Coding-Challenges
-Repository containing my (attempted) solutions to daily coding problems (https://www.dailycodingproblem.com/?ref=csdojo), as well as any other fun interview questions I come across.
+Repository containing my (attempted) solutions to daily coding problems (https://www.dailycodingproblem.com/?ref=csdojo), as well as any other fun interview questions or challenges I come across.

 Results written in `JavaScript` (`Node.js`) and `R`.